WYSL: Former Programs

 Attorney Bill Nojay hosted a daily hour-long program on WYSL for several years, prior to his election to the New York State Assembly as well as during his tenure in the legislature.
 Nojay's show was syndicated across two other radio stations in upstate New York.

-Nojay was still hosting the show when he apparently committed suicide in 2016.
+Nojay was still hosting the show when he committed suicide in 2016.
 Nojay's time slot was filled by Shannon Joy for a time.

+Jim Quinn's morning show, in its various incarnations, remained on WYSL until Quinn's death in 2025.

+Expansion in Hornell

+On November 11, 2024, Savage announced that he had struck an agreement to take over programming of WLEA in Hornell, New York in an effort to save that station from being shut down.
+WLEA and sister station WCKR had been in financial distress for several years, forcing its owner—the estate of Kevin Doran, who had died in 2015—to sell to Dawn Ichikawa.